-As part of our global supply chain sustainability program, we will continue to develop and strengthen processes that hold suppliers accountable in all areas, including human trafficking, slave labor and child labor.
+As part of our global supply chain sustainability program, we will continue to develop, strengthen and review processes that hold suppliers accountable in all areas, including human trafficking, slave labor and child labor.
 Furthermore, we are in the ongoing process of implementing additional procedures that hold suppliers accountable to the principles of the Third Party Code and applicable laws.